Dehghanni/Teofl/Writing.md

 To bring everything into conclusion,

-It is too difficult/far from straightforward to pinpoint whether the role … plays is of more significance or that of …
+It is far from straightforward/ too difficult to pinpoint (the cause of …)whether the role … plays is of more significance or that of …

+It is far from straightforward to pinpoint exactly what/how/why … (It is too difficult to pinpoint the cause of )

 Whether … or not ~~,~~ need further considerations.